raghavian/lungVAE/README.md

 * Download preprocessed CXR data [from here](https://drive.google.com/open?id=1_rWIRBF9o6VE6v8upf4nTrZmZ1Nw9fbD)
 * Train the model from scratch: python train.py --data DATA_DIR

+### Using preprocessed diffused masks
+* For speed up, the diffused noise masks are precomputed
+* 200 sample masks are provided in this [file](https://drive.google.com/open?id=1j7BYeX7ll0JIfYHSReLB95dojZYSwboK)
+* Check the [dataloader](https://github.com/raghavian/lungVAE/blob/master/data/dataset.py) to create more or to compute the masks on the fly
+* It is recommended to use precomputed masks

 ### Usage guidelines ###

 * Kindly cite our publication if you use any part of the code